-The WRCC is payable by the municipal, industrial & mining, agriculture and strategic water use sectors.5 Resource poor farmers will be exempt from paying the water research levy.
-The water research levy will be based on the projected annual research requirements for the sector, contained in Water Research Business Plan, and will be levied on registered volumes for abstractive uses in the applicable water use sectors.
+The WRCC is payable by the municipal, industrial & mining, agriculture and strategic water use sectors.
+5 water research levy will be based on the projected annual research requirements for the sector, contained in Water Research Business Plan, and will be levied on registered volumes for abstractive uses in the applicable water use sectors.
 The levying of water research charges on registered volumes will be phased in over a 3 year period, from the current use of volume of water supplied.